 However, that doesn’t mean you should just be willy nilly with your handling and storage!
 It’s important to take certain precautions to ensure your breast milk stays sterile and safe for your baby.
 Ensuring that will help determine how long the milk will last.

-Here are three steps that do just that – along with a few tips for storage.
+Here are three steps that do just that – along with a few storage tips.

 Step One: Sanitize